 We’re looking to see PC developers implementing Light Peak, a hardware interface where Thunderbolt was built on.

 Back at the ultimate question, which audio interface should you really get?
-Well check out the easy guide we put up specially for you to make your decision quicker and better.
+Well, check out the easy guide we put up especially for you to make your decision quicker and better.

 Soloist Or Singer-Songwriter

 We’re talking bigger track counts this time and you want to record your songs more professionally.
-You’ll need something that is expandable and also with eight inputs as minimum.
-As a film scorer you are most likely to be composing and mixing in a surround system setup sooner or later so an interface with at least 8 output is recommended.
+You’ll need something that is expandable and also with eight inputs as a minimum.
+As a film scorer, you are most likely to be composing and mixing in a surround system setup sooner or later so an interface with at least 8 outputs is recommended.
 Go for these:

 - M-Audio Profire 2626